Navigation: ENTERING AND PAYING BILLS >

 A more complex example is the following, where one bill payment made was related to two different bills from the same vendor:

-In this case, the first of those bills actually had a credit (the negative amount indicated by the number in round brackets), which offset part of the 2nd bill.
+In this case, the second of those bills actually had a credit (the negative amount indicated by the number in round brackets), which offset part of the first bill.

 In general, the maximum you can pay on each bill is the Outstanding Amount plus the current Payment Amount.
 Since neither of these bills has an Outstanding Amount, the Payment Amounts cannot be increased.